kieran168/kieran168/README.md

 #### Welcome to my Github page!
 I am graduating with my M.A. in Economics from The City College of New York!

-#### See below for three research projects I worked on in R Programming during my M.A.
-Economics program:
+#### Here are three research projects I worked on in R Programming during my M.A.
+Economics program!
+I had a lot of fun working on them and learned a lot about coding in R!
+And I would love to do the same for your company!
+I am also very skilled in Microsoft Excel!